In This Article

 Regardless of whether or not tapping truly “balances your meridians” (I think Jemima bought into this part a little more than I did), taking a moment to bring yourself out of your head and into your body and tell yourself a few kind things seemed like a legitimate form of therapy to me.
 Being nice to yourself.
 Whatever the studies said, I thought it seemed worth a try.

-I’ll admit, my first round of tapping and “tuning in” felt a little clumsy.
+I’ll admit that my first round of tapping and “tuning in” felt a little clumsy.
 Once I started, I promptly forgot the order in which I was supposed to tap each meridian.
-I also stumbled over my words, like a baby deer learning to walk.
+I also stumbled over my words like a baby deer learning to walk.
 I’d never said such nice things to myself before, especially not out loud.
 It made me feel awkward—not at all smooth and effortless like Jemima.

 Now, part of me feels like revealing my personal mantra here would be like spilling a wish after blowing out your birthday candles.
 Not to mention that it looks kind of silly written down.
 But in the spirit of Jemima’s openness (and my lack of superstition), here’s what I said: